3.4 Pipeline Tasks

 The CRREJTAB reference file contains the basic parameters necessary for performing cosmic-ray rejection.
 The column names and default values for the CRREJTAB are given in Table 3.6.
 The appropriate row is selected based on the chip being processed (CCDCHIP), the number of images into which the exposure was split (CR-SPLIT), and the exposure time of each CR-SPLIT image (MEANEXP).
 If an exact match is not found for the exposure time, the table row with the closest value is used.
 If the CR-SPLIT value of the input images exceeds the values in the table, the table row with the largest CR-SPLIT value will be used.
 The sky fitting algorithm is controlled by the parameter SKYSUB, which can have values of ‘mode’, ‘mean’ or ‘none’.
 The ‘initial guess’ image is created using the median or minimum value of the input exposures, as specified by the value of INITGUES.

 Cosmic-ray detection requires the specification of a threshold above which a pixel value is considered a cosmic ray.
-This threshold was defined above and uses the sigma rejection thresholds.
-These sigmas correspond to the CRSIGMAS column values in the CRREJTAB file.
+This threshold was defined above and uses sigma rejection thresholds.
+The sigma threshold for each iteration and number of iterations corresponds to the CRSIGMAS column values in the CRREJTAB file.
 SCALENSE is a multiplicative term (in percent) for the noise model and is given as scale in the threshold equation above.
 This term can be useful when the pointing of the telescope has changed by a small fraction of a pixel between images.
 Under such circumstances, the undersampling of the image by the detector will cause stars to be mistakenly rejected as cosmic rays if a scale noise term is not included.
 This is a crude but effective step taken to satisfy the maxim of ‘do no harm’.
 However, for cases in which there have been no image-to-image offsets or the image is locally well-sampled, this will unduly bias against rejecting cosmic rays.

 Table 3.6: Columns in the cosmic-ray rejection parameter table.